-We did manage to make time to dye eggs on Holy Saturday though (between getting Squamish and Kyle new Easter hats and trying to get people to nap before the vigil).
+We did manage to make time to dye eggs on Holy Saturday though (between getting Sirocco and Kyle new Easter hats and trying to get people to nap before the vigil).
 Neon-food colouring on hard-boiled eggs, with elastic bands and wildflowers as resists.
 Nothing too fussy, the kids are young.
 It was pretty fun and they thought it was absolutely magical.
-Chinook just stared and said WOOOOW!
+Mistral just stared and said WOOOOW!

 We ate those and fancy rhubarb yogurt for breakfast before sending the kids out to hunt for candy filled eggs in the yard.